TheRealFREDP3D/IssueMatcher/README.md

 ## Additional Features (TODO)

-Here are some ideas I on my todo list:
+Here are some ideas I have on my todo list:

 **User Preferences:** Add form fields for users to specify interests (e.g., "I prefer documentation tasks" or "I want web development issues").
 **Implementation:** Modify the search query to include keywords like "documentation".